khs6226/Aloha-Apparel/README.md

 I created this Aloha-Apparel page from the scratch.
 I learned alot and looking forward to explore new coding techniques.

+## Instruction
+Clone this project and open index.html

 ## Link
 Check out my Aloha-Apparel page at https://khs6226.github.io/Aloha-Apparel/